|

 QSCB)

-The preface by Chen Jing (I/398, line 3ff) says he was from 姑蘇 Suzhou and had learned (the tradition of)
+The preface by Chen Jing (I/398, line 3ff) says Zhang Zhu was from 姑蘇 Gu Su (Suzhou) and had learned 徐門正傳

-The Xumen chart actually puts a 徐惟謙 Xu Weiqian between Xu Shen and Zhang Zhu; I am not sure of the source of that information.
+It is not clear why the Xumen chart actually puts 徐惟謙 Xu Weiqian between Xu Shen and Zhang Zhu - the source of that information is not clear.
 The afterword adds nothing further on him, and I do not know whether any details are given in the reference mentioned by Zha Fuxi (see also the footnote below on the Zhang Zhu Qin Handbook).

 (Return)